 Apply and extend reference class forecasting corrections for optimism bias.
 The UK government's Green Book sets out a sophisticated process for correcting for overoptimism when making plans.
-Crucially, these corrections are based on empirical evidence of how past projects turned out.
-The use of these corrections could be expanded from infrastructure projects to social programs in general - recognizing the complexities in doing so.
+216 Crucially, these corrections are based on empirical evidence of how past projects turned out.
+The use of these corrections could be expanded from infrastructure projects to social programmes in general - recognising the complexities in doing so.
 The Institute for Government has done in-depth work on this topic.
-In the absence of reference data, an even simpler process would require a standard optimism correction - on the basis of current evidence, a rough rule of thumb might be 25-30% - to all projections of costs or results as standard.
+217 In the absence of reference data, an even simpler process would require a standard optimism correction - on the basis of current evidence, a rough rule of thumb might be 25-30% - to all projections of costs or results as standard.